★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Many sales are driven by purchase orders under longer-term commercial frameworks, helping sustain continuity once on a program.
+Many Aerospace sales are purchase-order driven but frequently covered by longer-term commercial frameworks, helping sustain continuity once on a program.

 Erosion risks